 Therapy can provide the opportunity to explore thoughts and feelings that you might not feel able to share with those around you.
-This could enable you to view yourself and other relationships in different ways and open up new or different paths to understanding yourself.
+This could enable you to view yourself and relationships in different ways; opening up new or different paths to understanding yourself.
 People who come to see me have a range of experiences that bring them, such as self-esteem issues, bereavement, domestic violence, divorce, anger management, loss, anxiety, PTSD, OCD, phobias and depression.

 Clients often state how distressing and vulnerable it feels to live with depression and that they are unable to share those feelings with friends, family or work colleagues.
 By allowing time to explore the feelings that are often kept hidden in a confidential, contained space can enable understanding and different pathways in life to emerge.